 I’ll go into each category of expenses in more detail, with links you can check out for yourself and find what works within your budget.
 Take some time to shop around to see where to get the best value for the best price.

 Now, let’s break down the cost to self-publish a book into each topic.

-Courses, Training and Self-Publishing Education
+Author Training and Education Costs